 (3) [As amended April 1999] The legislature may authorize the following bingo games licensed by the state, but all profits shall accrue to the licensed organization and no salaries, fees or profits may be paid to any other organization or person: bingo games operated by religious, charitable, service, fraternal or veterans' organizations or those to which contributions are deductible for federal or state income tax purposes.
 All moneys received by the state that are attributable to bingo games shall be used for property tax relief for residents of this state as provided by law.
-The distribution of moneys that are attributable to bingo games may not vary based on the income or age of the person provided the property tax relief.
+The distribution of moneys that are attributable to bingo games of the person provided the property tax relief.
 The distribution of moneys that are attributable to bingo games shall not be subject to the uniformity requirement of section 1 of article VIII.
-In this subsection, the distribution of all moneys attributable to bingo games shall include any earnings on the moneys received by the state that are attributable to bingo games, but shall not include any moneys used for the regulation of, and enforcement of law relating to, bingo games.
+In this subsection, the distribution of all moneys attributable to bingo games, but shall not include any moneys used for the regulation of, and enforcement of law relating to, bingo games.
 [1997 AJR-80; 1999 AJR-2]